 Wall Ties are an important part of masonry, giving stability and protection to cavity walls.
 They are mainly used to support the inner skin wall, which is generally weaker than the outer skin.
 Wall ties are placed horizontally and vertically at uniform levels and lock the two walls.
 They span the length of the cavity and have their ends fixed into the concrete end of the walls.
 Basically, Wall ties affiliate the strength of the outer skin to the inner skin, increasing the wall’s stability for years.
-Lack of ties or badly placed ones can weaken a structure, causing several problems including cracks, collapse of masonry and even water seepage.
+Lack of ties or badly placed ones can weaken a structure, causing several problems including cracks, the collapse of masonry and even water seepage.

 Since walls are usually made of bricks, Wall Ties are also known as 'Brick' Ties or as the case may be with concrete walls as 'block ties.
 When ties are used to bind a 'block' wall to a 'brick' one, they are installed at the time of construction or after the inner skin has come up.
-Besides existing walls, ties are also extremely useful while building new walls along older ones.
+Besides existing walls, ties are also extremely useful while building new walls along with older ones.
 In such cases, these ties are known as Wall Starters.
 There are multiple elements in a wall starter, which are decided as per the particular case and may include fixing strips, washers, screws, as well as Wall Ties.

 Screw Tie – for joining two masonry walls or a masonry wall to a timber one

 Timber Tie –for wood-based walls

 Lightweight Ties – metal ties with plastic clips that keep insulation sheets in place.